0

 - **Economy:**

-- Underdeveloped industrialization and agriculture-based.
-Weak economy.
+- Underdeveloped industrialization and agriculture-centered.
+Weak economic power.

 - **Society:**